abarker/pytest-helper/doc/sphinx_docs/index.rst

 Below are examples of using the pytest-helper functions in different cases.
-Note that when `script_run` is called from a regular module (one which contains code which is being tested) it is invoked near the end of the file.
-This is only because it is traditional and convenient to put testing code near the end.
+Note that when `script_run` is called from a regular module (one which contains the code which is being tested) it is best to call it from the beginning of the file, especially for files inside packages which do intra-package imports.

-It is actually more efficient to put calls to `script_run` near the beginning of such a module, since otherwise the module's initialization code is run twice.
-This is usually insignificant in interactive user-testing scenarios, but for some modules (such as modules with a long setup time) it can make a difference.
+It is more traditional to run tests from at end of the file.
+This is possible, too, but it is more efficient to put calls to `script_run` near the beginning since otherwise the module's initialization code is run twice.
+If `script_run` called near the end of a module problems can also arise with intra-package imports, since the file needs to be run as a module to find them.
+In that it would be necessary to import `pytest_helper` near the top and call its `init` function with the `set_package` flag set before any such imports.

-Whenever `script_run` is called in the examples below the optional `if __name__ == "__main__"` guard conditional is not used.
-This is slightly less efficient (including in ordinary code runs) since the module's name then has to be looked up by introspection to see if anything should be done.
-The guard conditional can always be explicitly used around calls to `script_run`.
+Whenever `script_run` is called in the examples below the optional `if __name__ == "__main__"` guard conditional is used.
+It can be left off, but it is slightly more efficient to use it since without it the module's name has to be looked up by introspection to see if anything should be done.
+Using the conditional also makes the code more explicit in what it is doing.

 * **Running tests in separate test files and test directories.**